 If you are having a viewing of the body at the funeral home, you will set the time in your meeting with the funeral director.
 Some families who choose not to have a viewing may set up a visitation time at the home or another location so that friends and extended family members who want to express their sympathy.

 If you want to run a death notice or obituary in the newspaper or online, you should provide details to the funeral director.
 Even if you want a minimal death notice, you should provide the details for services, visitation, and any preferences about flowers or donations.

 The funeral home can place the notice for you, or you can do so.
 You should also post a notice of death on social media as many are more likely to see the information there rather than in a newspaper.

 Decide Who Will Give The Eulogy

 Decide on a good choice to deliver the eulogy, the tribute speech that praises the life of a deceased person.
-You should choose a family member or close friend who knew the deceased well, who has a knack for public speaking, and who is unlikely to be so overcome by grief that they cannot deliver the eulogy.
+You should choose a family member or close friend who knew the deceased well, has a knack for public speaking, and is unlikely to be so overcome by grief that they cannot deliver the eulogy.